 To answer the above question, we have to look at the Robusta plant features.
 Robusta plants can grow in lands that have a lower altitude.
 You can grow them in lands where water created puddles after heavy rain.

 Furthermore, Robusta coffee plants are highly adept at fending off various diseases carried by insects.
-Their immune system helps them grow and flourish at the most impossible of places.
+Their immune system helps them grow and flourish in the most impossible of places.
 And last but not least, Robusta plants do not require intensive care.
 Farmers can plant and completely forget about them and only revisit the farm when it is time to harvest.

 So these are the primary reasons why many farmers are still motivated to grow Robusta coffee.
 And it makes sense that Robusta is grown in higher volume in Brazil, as the country has vastly different geographic locations.